Real-Time Audio Processing

 - The IKS|Lab can also be used for projects in the lab

 The projects are conducted in teams of 2 or 3 students.
-There are no fixed obligatory times of presence.
+There are no fixed obligatory times of presence during the project phase.
 Students can work at home or, if needed, at the institute - as required by the project and its status.
 Continuing project progress is ensured by individual supervision and an intermediate presentation.
 The project phase ends with a joint final session in which all projects are presented and prototypes demonstrated.

 Summer term 2021